-Michael Redhead Champagne, born and raised in Winnipeg’s North End, is an award-winning community organizer, public speaker, and a proud member of Shamattawa Cree Nation.
+Michael Redhead Champagne, born and raised in Winnipeg’s North End, is an award-winning community organizer, public speaker, and a proud member of Shamattawa First Nation.
 Michael believes we all have a gift and shows youth the path to discover their own.
 He is solution oriented and passionate about building system literacy, encouraging volunteerism, and engaging communities to be involved in the design, delivery, and evaluation of any initiative that affects them.
 Michael is known for his straight up and heartfelt style that will leave you moved, inspired, and ready for action.

 Michael’s first opportunity to speak to an engaged audience was in a room filled with community leaders who were speaking about homelessness.
 Michael was in the audience as someone with lived experience.
 He didn’t agree with what was being said from the stage, so he raised his hand spoke his truth for the first time publicly – effectively altering the course of the conversation.
 He was 10 years old at the time.